Olow304/purgo/README.md

 - **Bundle Size**: < 7 kB gzip
 - **Runtime Overhead**: < 3% compared to raw operations
 - **Redaction Speed**: ≤ 40 µs to redact a 5 kB string on M1 2.8 GHz

+## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to this project.

 ## License